This post may contain affiliate links. Read the full disclosure

-If you love animals, then a Punta Cana Monkeyland trip is a must do!!
-In April, we visited Punta Cana in the Dominican Republic for the first time and could not resist a visit to Monkeyland.
+If you love animals, then a Punta Cana Monkeyland trip is a must-do!!
+We visited Punta Cana with kids in the Dominican Republic for the first time and could not resist a visit to Monkeyland.

-The Dominican Republic is not somewhere that was on our must see list previously.
-In fact, the Caribbean as a whole is an area I’m not overly familiar with, since it is halfway around the world from Australia and we are close to a lot of other glorious islands and beach destinations, however it’s a beautiful place and Punta Cana is a tropical paradise, perfect for family vacations!
+The Dominican Republic is not somewhere that was on our must-see list previously since the Caribbean is halfway around the world from Australia, however, it’s a beautiful place and Punta Cana is a tropical paradise, perfect for family vacations!